-In the event of a severe thunderstorm warning issued by Environment Canada outdoor activities may be cancelled.
+In the event a thunderstorms and tornadoes warning is issued by Environment Canada outdoor activities may be cancelled.
 If this occurs during a field trip, student excursion or outdoor activity everyone should be relocated to a safe location.

-In the event of a tornado warning, procedures from the Board's Emergency Response Management Program should be followed (under Code Tornado)
+In the event of a tornado warning, procedures from the Board's Emergency Response Admin Procedure should be followed (under Code Tornado)